hima-97/ECG-Arrhythmia-Classification/README.md

 * F (Fusion Beat)
 * Q (Unknown Beat)

-For the purpose of this study, Fusion Beats (F) and Unknown Beats (Q) were excluded, aligning with previous studies.
+For the purpose of this project, Fusion Beats (F) and Unknown Beats (Q) were excluded, aligning with previous studies.
 Consequently, the project focuses on classifying three beat types: Normal, Supraventricular, and Ventricular beats.

 ### Data Preprocessing
 The preprocessing of ECG signals ensures the raw data's accuracy and suitability for machine learning algorithms.
-The preprocessing pipeline has been meticulously designed to address various artifacts commonly present in raw ECG signals, such as noise induced by muscle contractions, power-line interference, and baseline wander.
+The preprocessing pipeline has been meticulously designed to address various artifacts commonly present in raw
+ECG signals, such as noise induced by muscle contractions, power-line interference, and baseline wander.

 * Baseline Wander Removal:
-Baseline wander, often introduced by patient movements or respiration, manifests as low-frequency noise in ECG signals.
+Baseline wander, often introduced by patient movements or respiration, manifests as low-frequency noise in
+ECG signals.
 A high-pass Butterworth filter, with a default cutoff frequency of 1 Hz, is employed to counter this.
 The frequency can be adjusted to 0.5 Hz in cases of significant baseline wander around this range.
 Signal padding is incorporated to minimize edge effects, and the filter order is kept at 1 to avoid over-attenuation.

 * Noise Reduction: